ArpitaSatsangi/Library-Management-System/README.md

      - `non_fiction_book non_fiction_books[1000]` for non-fiction books.
    - Tracks the total count of each type (`count_book`, `count_fiction`, `count_nonfiction`).
    - Ensures centralized data management, making it easy to access and modify book records.
+   - Uses the extern keyword to allow these global variables and objects to be accessed across multiple files in the project, maintaining a clean and modular structure.

 ---